BY ALY ABICH IN HOMA BAY COUNTY.

 The neighbours attempted to lynch Akinyi and Onyango, but police officers from Mbita post arrived at the scene and rescued the suspects.

-It is also suspected that maybe, Akinyi gave birth and sold her babies, claims which are yet to be proven.
+The neighbours previously suspected that Akinyi gave birth and sold her babies, claims which have now been quashed.

 Source: eDaily Entertainment